GWeindel/hmp/README.md

 ### Visualizing results of the fit

-In the previous cell we initiated an HMP model looking for 50ms bumps in the EEG signal and parsing the EEG data into a signal with 4 bumps and 5 gamma distributed stages with a fixed shape of 2 and a scale estimated by stage.
-We can now inspect the results of the fit
+In the previous cell we initiated an HMP model looking for 50ms bumps in the EEG signal and parsing the EEG data into a signal with 4 Transition events and 5 gamma distributed stages with a fixed shape of 2 and a scale estimated by stage.
+We can now inspect the results of the fit.

 We can directly take a look to the topologies and latencies of the bumps by calling ```hmp.visu.plot_topo_timecourse```